Pelvic Inflammatory Disease (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-The more times you have pelvic inflammatory disease, the more likely it is that you won't be able to get pregnant.
-When you have pelvic inflammatory disease, bacteria infect the tubes or cause inflammation of the tubes.
+The more times you have PID, the more likely it is that you won't be able to get pregnant.
+When you have PID, bacteria infect the Fallopian tubes or cause inflammation of the Fallopian tubes.
 This turns normal tissue into scar tissue.
-Scar tissue can block your tubes and make it harder to get pregnant.
+Scar tissue can block your Fallopian tubes and make it harder to get pregnant.
 Even having just a little scar tissue can keep you from getting pregnant without infertility treatment.

-Pelvic inflammatory disease is most often caused by an STI that hasn't been treated.
-You can keep from getting pelvic inflammatory disease by not getting an STI.
+PID is most often caused by an STI that hasn't been treated.
+You can keep from getting PID by not getting an STI.

 - The best way to prevent an STI is to not have sex of any kind.

-- Have sex with 1 partner who doesn't have any STIs.
+- Have sex with one partner who doesn't have any STIs.